balaprasanna/microservice_tech_talk/Docker_Workshop.md

 # Build your own image

 Download the App from the following repo.
 We will be using this demo fortune_app for this docker workshop.
-Its a simple Node.js app, which tell random fortuen.
+Its a simple Node.js app, which tell random sfortune.
 The app will be started on `PORT 3000` by default.
 But you can still override by passing PORT env variable.
 ```
 git clone https://github.com/balaprasanna/fortune_app.git
 ```